Weave Code

 • Onboarding:

-• Developers: 1–2 hours to integrate basic DNS lookups.
+• Developers: 1–2 hours for basic integration.
 Custom providers add 4–8 hours.

-• Ops: 1 day to set up caching, monitoring, and failure handling.
+• Ops: 1 day for caching, monitoring, and error handling (now including exit codes).

 • Documentation: